GrantsTracks2121/quartz-hugo/content/notes/I would have been a minister if I'd only believed in God.md

 tags: [🌿Budding, 📝Needs_Editing]
 ---

-## I would have been a minister if I'd only believed in God

 > [!NOTE] This is a personal self-defining belief.
 >
 > This kind of belief remains fixed in one's consciousness over time, and it has resurfaced to be re-evaluated throughout my life.
 This particular memory continues to help define what I consider is important to me.